Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/group.md

         group_id: str
             Group ID
         user_id: str
-            User who is remove from the group
+            User who is removed from the group
         force: bool
-            If true remove user and entities owned by the user if any
+            If true, remove user and entities owned by the user if any
         auth_key: Optional[str]
             If the auth key is set the logged-in user (if any) will be ignored and the auth key will be used.
         timeout: int